jameshkramer/docs/docs/standard/linq/find-default-paragraph-style.md

   - "vb"
 ms.assetid: be102177-8ab0-444a-b671-7023e555ffdb
 ---
-# Finding the Default Paragraph Style (C#) (LINQ to XML)
+# Find the default paragraph style (LINQ to XML)

-The first task in the Manipulating Information in a WordprocessingML Document tutorial is to find the default style of paragraphs in the document.
+The first task in [Tutorial: Manipulate content in a WordprocessingML document](xml-shape-wordprocessingml-documents.md) is to find the default style of paragraphs in the document.

-## Example

-### Description
+## Example: Find the default style name

 The following example opens an Office Open XML WordprocessingML document, finds the document and style parts of the package, and then executes a query that finds the default style name.
-For information about Office Open XML document packages, and the parts they consist of, see [Details of Office Open XML WordprocessingML Documents (C#)](./wordprocessingml-document-with-styles.md).
+For information about Office Open XML document packages, and the parts they comprise, see [Details of Office Open XML WordprocessingML documents](wordprocessingml-document-styles.md).

 The query finds a node named `w:style` that has an attribute named `w:type` with a value of "paragraph", and also has an attribute named `w:default` with a value of "1".
 Because there will be only one XML node with these attributes, the query uses the <xref:System.Linq.Enumerable.First%2A?displayProperty=nameWithType> operator to convert a collection to a singleton.
 It then gets the value of the attribute with the name `w:styleId`.

 This example uses classes from the WindowsBase assembly.
 It uses types in the <xref:System.IO.Packaging?displayProperty=nameWithType> namespace.

-### Code

 ```csharp
 const string fileName = "SampleDoc.docx";